givxl33t/bookshelf-api/README.md

 # bookshelf-api

-Submission Project for Back-end Beginners Class from Dicoding.
+Submission Project for Back-End Beginners Class from Dicoding.

 # How to run